SEERNET/developer-docs/docs/text-punctuation-api.md

 | punctuated_texts | List   | List of punctuated texts corresponding to the original input text||

-> **NOTES:**
->  This is an Async API
->  The order in the list for the punctuated texts matches that of the input text.
+> Note: The order in the list for the punctuated texts matches that of the input text.
->  In case webhook is not provided, use our Async Stauts API to fetch the response.